Al-Rawda (tell): History

+Religion

+The site served as a religious center for the region, with a large sanctuary that was likely dedicated to the city's patron god, At least three temples were identified, of which one has been excavated.
+The largest temple excavated had an entrance with a columned front porch, a square cella and faces a 50 m long sacred enclosure to the outside.
+Offerings that were found in this temple include alabaster from Egypt, lapis lazuli from Afghanistan and agate from India.

 The necropolis

 The necropolis is situated close to the site but outside the agricultural zone.
 Among the 97 tombs found, 54 were shaft tombs –intended for multiple burials and cut into the limestone crust of the plateau, 25 were simple cist tombs and 17 were circle tombs.